GuyBaele/SpreadGL/README.md

 ## Installation
 Before starting, make sure you have already installed git, npm, and python3 on your device.
-We refer to the following links for installation instructions of these tools:
+We refer to the following links for installation instructions regarding these tools:
 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
 https://www.python.org/downloads